MichaelCurrin/vsc-extension-quickstart/docs/usage.md

 ## Install

-If you haven't alreay, follow the [Installation](installation.md) steps to get your Node.js dependencies setup.
+If you haven't already, follow the [Installation](installation.md) steps to get your Node.js dependencies setup.

 ## Start the extension in debug mode